jvocortez/GithubProjectRepo/README.md

 #04/07/2025

+#User.py only shows the prompts being provided to the user when they first ran the Community Mental Health Tracker.
+In this partial code, the user is prompted to either log in, register, or exit.
+Once the user already has an account, they can proceed with logging in.
+Otherwise, they will need to register first.

 #1 - Save the partial User.py code on your computer.
 #2 - Once saved, locate where the partial code was saved.
 #3 - Double click the address bar in order to highlight and edit it.
 Once done, type "cmd".